Written by Dave Gil de Rubio Friday, 07 September 2012 00:00

 A common refrain among many residents and TVASNAC members was the perception of being ignored by state and federal officials regarding their complaints.
 There was also widespread agreement that the volume and frequency had increased exponentially over the past few years.
 Garden City TVVASNAC representative Laurence Quinn reinforced these complaints while addressing McCarthy.

 “I have a very simple frustration with the FAA that we’ve been using for quite some time.
 Planes flying in the past couple of years have been significantly lower.
 They used to follow certain altitude restrictions—2,000 or 2,500 feet over the areas in this community.
 They are now beginning to do what is called low-altitude visual approaches and we’ve been told that as long as they’re above 600 feet, we don’t care,” he said with exasperation.
-“We’re [now] getting altitude levels that are significantly lower.
+“We’re [are now] getting altitude levels that are significantly lower.
 In the interim, if we could go back to a published approach with the published altitudes, I’d be so much happier.”

 Featured speaker Henry A.F.
 Young, an aviation consultant, used his 38 years of specializing in compatible land use planning as a guide toward explaining ways of grappling with the complexities of these noise issues.
 His solutions included lowering the onset point of serious discomfort and incompatibility from its current level of 65 DNL (Daily Noise Level), addressing night period noise as a separate matter and “training a cadre of capable, experienced, disciplined contractors under the supervision of acoustical experts to address this problem in the cheapest and most cost-effective manner that can be done.”